 Your surgeon may instruct you to wear a sling at all times for 4 to 6 weeks.
 The length of time need for you to use the sling will depend on the type of surgery you have had.
 You may remove the sling for exercise as prescribed by the surgeon or therapist, icing, dressing and showering.
 Normal daily activities around the house and your work as long as you keep your arm in the sling.

 After your incisions, repaired and/or removed tissue has stopped bleeding; your shoulder will become tender, swollen, red and hot to the touch - these are all symptoms of inflammation.
 Step 2 of the healing process is inflammation reduction.
 At this point you will be home if you have had arthroscopic surgery, or you may still be in the hospital if you have had open surgery.
 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week or 2 after your surgery.
-Your surgeon will also recommend a cooling therapy, like R.C.C.E.
+Your surgeon will also recommend a treatment for dealing with inflammation, like R.C.C.E.
 (Rest, Cold, Compression, Elevation).

 We highly recommend use of a Cold Compress or Ice Pack at this stage for 15 to 20 minutes at a time, several times a day, to control your inflammation and reduce your pain.